Japanese Archaeologists Discover 4,200-Year-Old Evidence of Early Ironmaking in Türkiye

 Share

 Archaeologists from Japan have uncovered remarkable evidence in central Türkiye that could transform our understanding of early iron production.
-Led by Professor Sachihiro Omura from the Japanese Institute of Anatolian Archaeology, the team discovered heated iron ore in a Bronze Age layer dating back approximately 4,200 years, as reported by Japan’s NHK public broadcaster.
+A team led by Professor Sachihiro Omura discovered heated iron ore in a Bronze Age layer in central Türkiye.
+The layer dates back approximately 4,200 years, according to Japan’s NHK public broadcaster.

 Evidence of iron making discovered at Kalehoyuk.
 (Photo via Kobayashi, K. (2025), Exploring the Evidence for the Early Bronze Age Iron Production at Kaman-Kalehoyuk & NHK World)